 The bash script has multiplied 10 with the num1 variable and printed the result (500) on the terminal.

-In this example, I have two variables named float_var1 and float_var2.
+command.
+In this example, I have two float variables named float_var1 and float_var2.
 They contain float numbers into them.
 Now I will multiply the variable float_var1 and the variable float_var2 utilizing the bc command and print the result on the terminal.
-To know more, follow the below script.
+Here’s the bash script:

 #!/bin/bash